jianliu10/jianliu.github.io/_posts/2016-10-10-FX market data aggregator.md

 ## Functional and non-functional requirements

-I was challenged to architect a FX market data aggregator for a FX trading system.
-The system MDQ (Market Data Quotes) is required to have the following capabilities:
+To architect and design a FX market data aggregator for a FX trading system.
+The system is required to have the following capabilities:
 ‎
 1. Ability to get market data quotes concurrently from 10 ECNs.
 2.‎ Persist and aggregate the quotes